How to Age Concrete Planters

 Mix the ingredients.

 Take the blender, and add the moss, water, and buttermilk into it.
 Make sure you blend everything long enough to get a thick mixture.
 You can adjust the amount of water and buttermilk based on your own judgment.
-The more planters you are going to cover, the larger amount of ingredients you will need.
+The more planters you are going to cover, the larger the amount of ingredients you will need.

 Paint the concrete planters.